COVID-19 vaccine: Organizations

-Internationally, the Access to COVID19 Tools Accelerator is a G20 and World Health Organization (WHO) initiative announced in April 2020.
+Internationally, the Access to COVID‑19 Tools Accelerator is a G20 and World Health Organization (WHO) initiative announced in April 2020.
 It is a cross-discipline support structure to enable partners to share resources and knowledge.
 It comprises four pillars, each managed by two to three collaborating partners: Vaccines (also called "COVAX"), Diagnostics, Therapeutics, and Health Systems Connector.
 The WHO's April 2020 "R&D Blueprint (for the) novel Coronavirus" documented a "large, international, multi-site, individually randomized controlled clinical trial" to allow "the concurrent evaluation of the benefits and risks of each promising candidate vaccine within 3–6 months of it being made available for the trial."
-The WHO vaccine coalition will prioritize which vaccines should go into Phase II and III clinical trials, and determine harmonized Phase III protocols for all vaccines achieving the pivotal trial stage.
+The WHO vaccine coalition will prioritize which vaccines should go into Phase II and III clinical trials and determine harmonized Phase III protocols for all vaccines achieving the pivotal trial stage.

 National governments have also been involved in vaccine development.
-Canada announced funding of 96 projects for development and production of vaccines at Canadian companies and universities with plans to establish a "vaccine bank" that could be used if another coronavirus outbreak occurs, and to support clinical trials and develop manufacturing and supply chains for vaccines.
+Canada announced funding for 96 projects for the development and production of vaccines at Canadian companies and universities, with plans to establish a "vaccine bank" that could be used if another coronavirus outbreak occurs, support clinical trials, and develop manufacturing and supply chains for vaccines.

-China provided low-rate loans to one vaccine developer through its central bank, and "quickly made land available for the company" to build production plants.
+China provided low-rate loans to one vaccine developer through its central bank and "quickly made land available for the company" to build production plants.
 Three Chinese vaccine companies and research institutes are supported by the government for financing research, conducting clinical trials, and manufacturing.

-The United Kingdom government formed a COVID-19 vaccine task force in April 2020 to stimulate local efforts for accelerated development of a vaccine through collaborations of industry, universities, and government agencies.
-The UK's Vaccine Taskforce contributed to every phase of development from research to manufacturing.
+The United Kingdom government formed a COVID-19 vaccine task force in April 2020 to stimulate local efforts for accelerated development of a vaccine through collaborations between industries, universities, and government agencies.
+The UK's Vaccine Taskforce contributed to every phase of development, from research to manufacturing.

-In the United States, the Biomedical Advanced Research and Development Authority (BARDA), a federal agency funding disease-fighting technology, announced investments to support American COVID-19 vaccine development, and manufacture of the most promising candidates.
+In the United States, the Biomedical Advanced Research and Development Authority (BARDA), a federal agency funding disease-fighting technology, announced investments to support American COVID-19 vaccine development and the manufacturing of the most promising candidates.
 In May 2020, the government announced funding for a fast-track program called Operation Warp Speed.
 By March 2021, BARDA had funded an estimated $19.3 billion in COVID-19 vaccine development.

-Large pharmaceutical companies with experience in making vaccines at scale, including Johnson & Johnson, AstraZeneca, and GlaxoSmithKline (GSK), formed alliances with biotechnology companies, governments, and universities to accelerate progression toward effective vaccines.
+Large pharmaceutical companies with experience in making vaccines at scale, including Johnson & Johnson, AstraZeneca, and GlaxoSmithKline (GSK), formed alliances with biotechnology companies, governments, and universities to accelerate progress toward effective vaccines.